Finland–Japan relations

-Finland–Japan relations are foreign relations between the Republic of Finland and Japan.
+Finland–Japan relations are the bilateral relations between Finland and Japan.
 Japan first recognized Finland and established diplomatic relations in 1919.
 Diplomatic relations were temporarily broken in 1944 but were re-established again in 1957.
 Since then, Finland and Japan have maintained good-natured relations, and have cooperated in places such as science and technology and trade.
 Both nations share an embassy in the other's capital.

 History

 While Japan recognised Finland in 1919, relations with Finland date back to 1905, when Japanese intelligence agent Akashi Motojiro attempted to smuggle arms to Finnish nationalists on the SS John Grafton.

-After the Finns signed peace with the Soviet Union, diplomatic relations were severed, because of British pressure.
+After the Finns signed peace with the Soviet Union in 1944, diplomatic relations were severed, because of British pressure.
+Diplomatic ties were restored in 1957, and with the Japanese embassy opening in 1962.

+The first visit of a Finnish state representative to Japan occurred when Foreign Minister Keijo Korhonen visited as an official representative in February 1977.
+The paved the way for continued relations between the two, with Finnish Prime Minister Kalevi Sorsa visiting in December of the same year.